saleor/saleor-dashboard/.changeset/few-crabs-guess.md

 "saleor-dashboard": patch
 ---

-Tou can now see all options in the autocomplete select field
+You can now see all options in the autocomplete select field